 On April 3rd the Center for Disease Control released new guidelines recommending universal mask wearing for all people who must interact with the public.
 This includes a recommendation for the public at large, along with healthcare workers, food services workers, delivery drivers, and anyone else who must conduct essential business.
 Because of this increased demand for cloth masks across the entire population, the Arkansas Arts & Fashion Forum began to seek funding to increase production from the volunteer-based services they had already been soliciting since March 20th with the launch of the volunteer based Mask Maker Challenge.
 Information on that program can be found arkansasfashion.org/masks

-Since the beginning of the Covid-19 crisis the Arkansas Arts & Fashion Forum has pivoted its focus to respond to the needs of the local community, and to continue to provide both creative outlets, and professional opportunities.
-Along with the new mask workshop AAFF has also been distributing masks made by volunteers from throughout the community and have distributed more than 1800 masks to date to local hospitals and clinics.
+Since the beginning of the Covid-19 crisis, the Arkansas Arts & Fashion Forum has pivoted its focus to respond to the needs of the local community, and to continue to provide both creative outlets, and professional opportunities.
+Along with the new mask workshop, AAFF has also been distributing masks made by volunteers from throughout the community and has distributed more than 1800 masks to date to local hospitals and clinics.
 They plan to distribute at least 2000 more by mid-May.
 Additionally, they have also begun offering masks for retail to the public through their Buy One / Give One program in partnership with local seamstresses.
 Each mask purchase includes a donation from the seamstress to a local healthcare provider.
 80% of proceeds from those sales go directly to the seamstress, and 20% are donated to AAFF to continue their mask distribution projects.